Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The first weakness of Vietnamese workers today is foreign languages and a sense of discipline.
 This is an issue that has been raised many times in the past, directly affecting the quality of workers working abroad.
 Being good at the native language will help workers have better job positions and higher incomes.

-Not only that, having knowledgeable and qualified workers is also a factor that helps them have a more stable position at work when a crisis occurs.
+Not only that, having knowledgeable and qualified workers is also a factor that helps them have a more stable position in their work when a crisis occurs.
 For example, during the Covid-19 pandemic, unskilled workers will be cut, but competent workers will still be retained.

-The current solution, according to Mr. Liem, is to have a policy to improve the quality of labor resources, allocate financial resources to invest in facilities for schools and vocational training facilities, and support workers to study to improve their technical expertise, vocational skills, and foreign languages.
+According to Mr. Liem, the current solution is to have a policy to improve the quality of labor resources, allocate financial resources to invest in facilities for schools and vocational training facilities, and support workers to study to improve their technical expertise, vocational skills, and foreign languages.

-It will depend on each market to determine what career to study or what level and level of foreign language to study.
+It will depend on each market to determine what career to study or what level and level of foreign language to learn.

 Thai An